Ventra123/course-dbt/greenery/README.md

 ## Part 2.
 Create a macro to simplify part of a model

 ## Part 3.
-Add a post hook to your project to apply grants to the role “reporting
+Add a post hook to your project to apply grants to the role “reporting"
+Done

 ## Part 4.
 Install a package (i.e. dbt-utils, dbt-expectations) and apply one or more of the macros to your project
 I used dbt utils to add surrogate keys to all the tables which didn't already have a well defined primary key.
-I thenadded unique and not null tests to these newly generated surrogate keys to ensure that the model assumptions hold true and that the table grain is well defined.
+I then added unique and not null tests to these newly generated surrogate keys to ensure that the model assumptions hold true and that the table grain is well defined.

 ## Part 5. dbt Snapshots
 The following orders' status changed from preparing to shipped